waqasm78/AI-90Days/docs/Day1.md

 * Installed Python and Visual Studio 2022
 * Created your virtual environment
 * Installed and fixed Jupyter Notebook permissions
+* Learned why Jupyter is preferred for AI/ML prototyping
 * Launched your first notebook from the correct folder
 * Created and saved your first `.ipynb` file 🎉